-- (1) All petitions must, in addition to the provisions of section 99(4), clearly state- - (a) the contact details of the authorised representative of the signatories of the petition; - (b) the full name and physical address of each signatory; - (c) the specific interest of the relevant signatory in the matter and the grounds of objection of that signatory against the application; and - (d) proof to the satisfaction of the Municipality that the representative who submits the petition has been duly authorised by all petitionaries. - (2) Notice to or any other form of communication issued to the authorised person constitutes notice or communication to all the signatories to the petition.
+- (1) All petitions must, in addition to the provisions of Section 99(4), clearly state- - (a) the contact details of the authorised representative of the signatories of the petition; - (b) the full name and physical address of each signatory; and - (c) the objection and reasons for the objection. - (2) Notice to the person contemplated in subsection (1)(a), constitutes notice to all the signatories to the petition.